-All of these assumed connections arise out of the fundamental idea that if you or your child needs to learn, he must find a school where licensed professionals can help him.
+All of these assumed connections arise out of the fundamental idea that if you or your child needs to learn, they must find a school where licensed professionals can help them.

 It is also true because it has been decades or centuries since either previous or alternative learning methods have been available.
 Over time, more and more of life's necessary activities have been moved from the autonomous, community sphere to purchasable commodities manufactured by the service and goods industry.

-We've come to the point that modern day man is rapidly devolving into a position of dependence far more debilitating than any in history.
+We've come to the point that modern-day humans are rapidly devolving into a position of dependence far more debilitating than any in history.

 The tribesman was far more autonomous and knowledgeable of his environment than today's civilized man.
 He was completely aware of the tools and properties of nature that allowed him to survive and enjoy his life.
 We underestimate the layers of skill and awareness necessary to track and hunt game across forest and prairie.
 We underestimate the values and philosophy he held in his heart that gave his life leisure and purpose.

 As for ourselves, we know very little about the products which we use.
 Very few of us know how to grow our own food, to repair or make clothing, to fix things, to build things ourselves.
 We are disconnected from most of the necessities of life, but can buy them in exchange for work.

 Over the centuries, we lost the knowledge to rely on ourselves and our local community.
 "Lost, " however, is a euphemism, as it has been well-documented that this transition from community autonomy to wage-dependency has historically been produced through coercion and force.
 And so here we are today, where few examples exist of people that do not rely on money and the market economy to stay alive.

 This lack of autonomy, of course, creates power-imbalances, where the one who controls access to skills, services or products has power over the one who cannot acquire it readily for themselves.
 The landlord has power over the tenant.
 Banks have power over debtors.
 Employers have power over employees.
 States have power over its citizens.